masterarrow/laravel-jira-rest-client/README.md

 6. Click continue (ignore the warning).
 This should have created your new app link.
 7. Edit that link (notice there are no Outgoing info even if you added dummy info at creation).
 8. You may now enter all the info for OAuth and setup impersonation (Allow 2-Legged OAuth).

-## TODO
-- Implement missing requests
-- Middleware
-- Better README
-- Sessions auth
-- A way to alter the request before it is send out (globally for each request and possibility for specific requests)
-- Tests